Avocado Oil And Its Benefits Explained

 I recently discovered the joys of using a hot oil treatment, where I mix avocado oil with another of my favorite essential oils and leave it in my scalp and hair for about 20 minutes under a warm towel.
 Once it’s had a chance to really penetrate the hair, I shampoo and condition as regular, and voila!
 Soft silky hair that doesn’t feel weighed down by any excess oil.

-Even More Health Benefits Of Avocado
+Even More Avocado Oil Benefits

 If you’ve ever tried planting an avocado pit in the hopes of growing your own brand-new avocado plant, then you will know that it is a great exercise in patience.
 Some plants will begin producing fruit after 3 years, some after more than 15, while others never quite make it there.
 The plant itself is native to Mexico and Central America, and today can be found cultivated throughout Mediterranean and tropical climates worldwide.